numberorange17/numberorange17.github.io/_posts/2018-07-11-Lesson-12-Finished-quiz-and-scratch.md

 Next lesson, I may try another IT app, however, I seems to be too different to have a target for the next lesson.

 (In next lesson I continue with scratch and what I have mentioned above here.)
+This was my last ever IT Lesson and therefore my last ever blog.